Wacom-Developer/sdk-for-ink-uwp/GETTING-STARTED.md

 ## Windows 10 UWP Development Environment

-The WILL SDK for Ink requires Windows 10 with Visual Studio 2017 or above.
+The WILL SDK for Ink requires Windows 10 with Visual Studio 2019 or above.
-Tutorial samples have been provided for the Universal Windows Platform (UWP).
+A sample application has been provided for the Universal Windows Platform (UWP).

 ## Download the SDK